m3rcer/m3rcer.github.io/_posts/redteaming/Stealing_office_tokens/2023-01-12-Stealing-office-tokens-in-memory.md

 Using `select-string` in PowerShell (preferred) we look for a token with `graph.microsoft.com` and `outlook.office365.com`.
 In this case first for `graph.microsoft.com`

-*Regex NOTE:
-. is escaped as \. because . is a special character in regular expressions and we want to match a literal dot.
-.\*? matches any characters (including spaces) in between "graph.microsoft.com" and "eyJ0eX" on the same line.*
+*Regex NOTE: `.` is escaped as `.` is a special character in regular expressions and we want to match a literal dot. `.\*?` matches any characters (including spaces) in between "graph.microsoft.com" and "eyJ0eX" on the same line.*

 ```
 [WIN-JH5F00D8313.nerd.corp]: PS C:\Users\Administrator> $graphtoken = Select-String -Path C:\Users\Administrator\Desktop\ca\ProcDump\WINWORD.EXE_231003_070025.dmp -Pattern "graph\.microsoft\.com.*?eyJ0eX"